Sun-Lab-NBB/sl-micro-controllers/README.md

 1. Download this repository to a local PC with direct USB access to the microcontrollers.
 Use the latest stable release from [GitHub](https://github.com/Sun-Lab-NBB/sl-micro-controllers/releases), as it always reflects the current state of our data acquisition hardware.
-2. Open the project in the 'Platformio' IDE.
+2. Open the project in the 'PlatformIO' IDE.
 3. Optionally disable all hardware modules not used by the target acquisition system.
-This project is intended to be reused by all acquisition systems, so it contains all hardware modules supported in the lab.
+This library is intended to be reused by all acquisition systems, so it contains all hardware modules supported in the lab.
 4. Connect a ***single*** microcontroller to the host PC and select the microcontroller type by modifying the preprocessor directive on line 26 of the [main.cpp](src/main.cpp).
 Do ***NOT*** connect more than a single controller at a time, as some systems have issues selecting the correct upload target otherwise.
 5. After uploading the code, disconnect the microcontroller from the host-PC and connect the next microcontroller.
-6. Repeat steps 3 and 4 until all microcontrollers are configured.
+6. Repeat steps 4 and 5 until all microcontrollers are configured.
 7. Connect all microcontrollers to the PC that will manage the data acquisition runtime (the main data-acquisition PC).

 ---